 Unlike other fruits, grapes don’t continue to ripen once picked.
 The best wineries take harvest timing very seriously–picking in the middle of the night if it helps!

 Ripeness looks a little bit different for each grape variety.

 - Chardonnay: The most highly prized Chardonnay wines are almost never over 14% ABV.

 - Cabernet Sauvignon: Top-quality Cabernet Sauvignon ranges in the mid-14s in alcohol by volume (ABV) and pH levels between 3.6–3.8 (BTW, 3.6 pH is pretty tart for Cabernet).

-- Pinot Noir: Unlike many American options, the most collectible Burgundy Pinot Noirs are lower in alcohol (usually between 13–13.5%) with higher levels of acidity (sometimes as tart as 3.3 pH!).
+- Pinot Noir: The most collectible Burgundy Pinot Noirs are lower in alcohol (usually between 13–13.5%) with higher levels of acidity (sometimes as tart as 3.3 pH!).

 What’s important to remember about ripeness is that as grapes become sweeter, they lose acidity.
 Low acid wines don’t age well.
 Of course, it’s possible to cheat with acidification (adding acids), but all high quality producers try to keep additives to a minimum.

 They’re site specific.

 Choices made in a vineyard one year will affect that vineyard for years to come.
 So, having full control over how the grapes are grown is a key factor in quality.